EIT-ALIVE/eit_dash/docs/user_manual.md

 Click on the dropdown menu to select the format of data to load, then click on the `Select Files` button.
 From here you can navigate to the data and select it.
 Hit `Confirm` to pre-load and pre-view the selected data.

+Note that supported files currently are:

+- Dräger: `*.bin` files exported from the PV500 software
+- Timpel: `*.txt` files exported from ???
+- Sentec: `*.zri` files

 It could look something like this:

 <kbd>